FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 <!--
 end::forDocSiteTesting[]
 -->
-## Test
+## Test Cases
 <!--
 tag::forDocSiteTest[]
 -->
-TODO

-We intendet to test all use cases relevant for this SDK, which include: `Login` `Refresh Token` `User Info` `Logout`
+We intend to test all use cases relevant for this SDK, which include: `Login` `Refresh Token` `User Info` `Logout` in combination with certain [Test Data](#test-data).

-Which looks at the first glance very trivial tests but we are looking for specific results in each of these use cases.
+At first glance, these may seem like trivial tests, but we are seeking specific results for each use case and use them repeatedly in automated testing.

 ### Login